iceteagroup/Wisej-Ext-Syncfusion/README.md

 this.ejRichTextEditor1.Call("addMenuOption", "Make Lowercase", "e-lowercase_01");
 ~~~

-The code above add a javascript function "addMenuOption" to the Wisej Syncfusion widget and then called it to add a context menu option to the ejRTE widget.
+The code above adds a javascript function "addMenuOption" to the Wisej Syncfusion widget and then called it to add a context menu option to the ejRTE widget.
 The javascript code can refer to the Wisej widget as **this** and to the inner Syncfusion object as **this.widget**.
 All the arguments are available in the **arguments[]** array.

 ### Events
 Events fired by the Syncfusion widgets are callbacks, not events.
-The .NET classes representing each widget already register a set of events and route them to the .NET widget's WidgetEvent event.
+The .NET classes representing each widget already registers a set of events and routes them to the .NET widget's WidgetEvent event.
 However, if your app needs to handle an event in javascript, you can use the **WidgetEvents** collection to register your event callback.

 ~~~
 this.ejRichTextEditor1.WidgetEvents = new []{